TamaraGR/Police_Violence_Analysis/README.md

 From Rodney King to Trayvon Martin to Ma'Khia Bryant: the police violence against civilians in the United States is a fact, a significant socio-political challenge and a major human tragedy.
 In 2020, when one of the four police officers at the scene murdered a black American man George Floyd by kneeling on his neck for 9 minutes and 29 seconds, Floyd's last words 'I can't breath' became a slogan that lead to mass uprising in the US and across the world.
 Yet, since the arrest of his murderer Derek Chauvin, at least 3 people were [killed by the police](https://www.nytimes.com/2021/04/17/us/police-shootings-killings.html) every day.

-This project intends to analyze police violence across the United States, detect the states where the police is more prone to violence and analyze whether there is racial and/ or other bias in violent police behavior.
-For a brief project review, refer to the project presentation [slides](https://github.com/TamaraGR/Police_Violence_Analysis/blob/main/Police%20Violence%20Analysis%20Starter.pdf).
+This project intends to analyze police violence (while police violence can be interpeted in various ways, in this instance we are recording only fatal for the civilians encounters with the law enforcement) across the United States in 2013-2020, detect the states where the police is more prone to violence and analyze whether there is racial and/ or other bias in violent police behavior.
+The project is also looking to compare the budgets of the police departments in the states where police violence is at highest.
+Among other things the project is looking at: correlation between the age of the victims and whether they attempted to flee the scene; comparisons between US population by race and US police victims by race.
+For a brief project review, refer to the project presentation [slides](https://docs.google.com/presentation/d/1aULhBseskY9bSc43wZSjO4jBaIV-M7Q0WGX64fDIav8/edit#slide=id.gd840a24403_2_75).
 For a more detailed outline continue reading below.

-## Team
+## Project Team

 [Amanda Thomson](https://www.linkedin.com/in/acfthomson/)